 - To determine the amount of water used, subtract your previous reading from your current reading and this will give you the kilolitres used.

-For more information on how to ready your water meter watch our online tutorial:
+For more information on how to read your water meter watch our online tutorial below:

 How do I locate my meter?

 Your meter is usually at the front of your property near the side boundary.
 It is usually above ground and may have a cover over it.